-The silver/silver chloride electrode is a reference electrode of the second kind where the metal (silver) is in contact with a slightly soluble salt (silver chloride) containing the metal, which in turn is in contact with a solution containing the common anion (chloride ion).
+The silver/silver chloride reference electrode is an electrode where the metal (silver) is in contact with a slightly soluble salt (silver chloride), which in turn is in contact with a solution containing the common anion (chloride ion).
 The ions in the solid phase and those in the liquid phase are in equilibrium.

 Silver/silver chloride electrodes have been used extensively in laboratories as internal reference electrodes, for example pH devices, because of their stability and accuracy.
-They have been used for many years in conventional cathodic protection particularly marine environments where copper electrodes are easily contaminated by the salt (NaCl) content.
-Recent developments in production techniques now enable robust silver/silver chloride electrodes to also be used as portable or permanently installed electrodes to measure the potential of steel in concrete and soil environments, for example steel re-bar in concrete and buried steel pipelines.
+They have been used for many years for cathodic protection particularly monitoring purposes, particularly marine environments where the conventional copper/copper sulphate electrodes are contaminated by the salt (NaCl) content.
+Recent developments in production techniques now enable robust silver/silver chloride electrodes to also be used as portable or permanently installed electrodes to measure the potential of steel in concrete and soil environments.
+Silver/silver chloride electrodes utilise the reversible reaction shown below:

-As with any electrode of this type the potential difference between each, and the standard hydrogen electrode under standard conditions of temperature and pressure, has been precisely measured in a laboratory.
-The change in potential due to variations in the temperature and anions, which would be the chloride ions in the case of the silver/silver chloride can be theoretically calculated using the Nernst Equation.
+As with any electrode of this type the potential difference between the silver/silver chloride electrode in a constant chloride ion solution and the Standard Hydrogen Electrode (SHE) have been measured under standard conditions of temperature and pressure under laboratory conditions.
+The change in potential due to variations in the temperature and anion concentration, which would be the chloride ions in the case of the silver/silver chloride can be theoretically calculated using the Nernst Equation.

 Silvion reference electrodes are developed in-house and are manufactured using a "unique” and advanced technique which results in a porous silver matrix.
-This porous matrix increases the active area of the monitoring surface and enables the deposition of a larger quantity of silver chloride.
+This porous matrix increases the active surface area of the monitoring electrode and enables the deposition of a larger quantity of silver chloride.
 The deposition is precisely controlled by electrolytic coating and provides high reliability, high stability, greater accuracy and increased life performance.
-Silvion electrodes consist of an acetal housing body, and a porous ceramic disc at one end of the assembly allows contact between the field environment and the silver chloride electrode via the electrolyte.
-These discs are specially designed to reduce drying out problems and to insure low contact resistance to earth, providing more reliable readings.
-An insulated lead wire connects the central silver wire which can be connected to a high input impedance voltmeter (10MOhm) when measuring the voltage potential of structures to be protected.
-For embedding in concrete or for use in soil or potable water, the reference electrode contains potassium chloride (KCl) to stabilise the silver chloride concentration.
+Silvion electrodes consist of an acetal housing body, and a porous ceramic disc at one end of the assembly which allows contact between the field environment and the silver chloride electrode via the electrolyte.
+These discs are specially designed to reduce drying out problems and to ensure low contact resistance to earth, providing reliable readings.
+An insulated lead wire connects the central silver wire which can be connected to a high input impedance voltmeter (10MOhm) when measuring the potential of structures to be protected.
+For embedding in concrete or for use in soil or potable water, the reference electrode contains a known concentration of potassium chloride (KCl) to ensure a constant chloride ion concentration around the silver chloride electrode.